noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

     # build, (re)creates, starts, and attaches to containers for a service

         docker-compose up \
-            -d #detached + only way to pass ARGS to ENTRYPOINT exec form
+            -d #detached + only way to pass ARGS to ENTRYPOINT exec form and overrides matching ARGS in CMD

     # all docker-compose cmds (todo)